DJSures/Spa_Hot_Tub_WiFi_Monitor/README.md

 # Push Notifications

 Push notifications are sent to the mobile device using the PushOver app.
 I recommend paying for it to support the developers because it's super awesome.
 The alerts that you will receive include high/low temperature warnings and lost communication errors.
 Every hour a "ping" with latest information is pushed.
 Otherwise, a heater ON/OFF change is sent so you can see how often the heater is running.
 Here's a screenshot of the push notification history on my iPhone.
 You can see how the heater change is sent with information about the last run.
 Also you can see the hourly update notification.
 There is also a message in this example of lost communication - this is because i had the hot tub powered off at that time while cleaning the filter.
+T

 ![Push notification example](https://github.com/DJSures/Spa_Hot_Tub_WiFi_Monitor/blob/main/Images/IMG_7088.PNG?raw=true)